ebenefuenf/quma/docs/shadowing.rst

 Shadowing
 =========

-If you pass a list of two or more directories to the ``Database`` constructor the order is important.
-Files from subsequent directories in the list with the same relative path shadow (or overwrite) files from preceding directories.
+If you pass a list of two or more directories to the :class:`Database` constructor the order is important.
+Files from subsequent directories in the list with the same relative path will shadow (or overwrite) files from preceding directories.

 Let's say you have two different directories with SQL scripts you like to use with quma.
-For example directory *one*:
+For example directory `one`:

 ::